light304/light304/README.md

 ## Hi there 👋
-My name is Cooper, I'm a second year Computer Science student at AUT, I really enjoy back end coding,
+My name is Cooper, I'm a second year Computer Science student at AUT.

  - Some things I'm working on:
 My own Shell, GUI for a scripted automated champion selection (using API's).